dabochen/spreadsheet-is-all-you-need/README.md

 ## Special Thanks
-Thanks to the following projects that helped me a lot when creating this spreasheet.
+Thanks to the following projects that helped me a lot when creating this spreasheet.<br>
 If you are interested in my project, the following links will also be very helpful, much more helpful than spreadsheet is all you need.

 1. [**Andrej Karpathy's youtube tutorial "Let's build GPT"**](https://www.youtube.com/watch?v=kCc8FmEb1nY): https://www.youtube.com/watch?v=kCc8FmEb1nY